vedant-dusane/Ignitia_HexTech/README.md

 # Ignitia_HexTech
 Team HexTech
 Ignitia Hackathon – Offroad Desert Segmentation Challenge Team Members
+Vedant Dusane

+Arnav Kumar

-Vedant Dusane.Arnav Kumar.Saqlain Abidi
+Saqlain Abidi

 1. Project Overview
-This project presents a semantic segmentation pipeline for offroad desert terrain using DeepLabV3+.
+This project presents a semantic segmentation framework for offroad desert terrain, developed for the Ignitia Hackathon.

-The objective was to develop a robust and efficient model capable of accurately segmenting terrain classes under challenging desert conditions.
-Our final implementation utilizes DeepLabV3+ with an EfficientNet‑B4 backbone, selected for its strong representational power and parameter efficiency.
+Our solution is centered around:

+DeepLabV3+ with EfficientNet‑B4 as the encoder backbone

+The primary architectural emphasis of this project is the integration of EfficientNet‑B4 to enhance feature extraction quality while maintaining parameter efficiency.
+The objective was to achieve stable convergence, strong generalization, and competitive Intersection over Union (IoU) performance within constrained training time.

-The pipeline is designed for reproducibility, modularity, and scalable experimentation.
+The pipeline is modular, reproducible, and structured for clean experimentation.

 2. Dataset Acquisition
 The official dataset can be downloaded from: